hyperledger-labs/harmonia/docs/r3/C5-Ethereum-Interop-Architecture.md

 On Ethereum there are, broadly, two types of calls we can make:
   * Queries – where a result is returned immediately
-  * Transactions – where a transaction hash is returned which can be queried to determine the result/receipt of a transaction
+  * Transactions – which are signed instructions to perform some action on the underlying EVM network.
+These instructions may or may not be valid, and may or may not be executed and confirmed in any given timescale, so an ID (transaction hash) is returned, which can be queried to determine the result.

 For queries we will simply return the result immediately back to the flow.